-From Reykjavik, we head out on this two-day tour along the South Coast and its waterfalls, glaciers, volcanoes, black sands and the extraordinary Jökulsárlón glacier lagoon.
-After a tranquil night’s stay at a country hotel, we’ll venture deep into Vatnajökull glacier through a natural ice cave before returning along the coast to see a few more sites on the way home, including a breathtaking waterfall
+From Reykjavik, we head out on this two-day tour along the South Coast and its waterfalls, glaciers, volcanoes, black sands, and the extraordinary Jökulsárlón glacier lagoon.
+After a peaceful night’s stay at a country hotel, we’ll venture deep into Vatnajökull glacier through a natural ice cave before returning along the coast to see a few more sites on the way home, including a breathtaking waterfall.

 After departing Reykjavík we cross a mountain heath past Mount Hengill volcano, which power number of Iceland’s geothermal plants.
 Descending from the heath we enter the lush lowland farmland, passing the geothermal greenhouse village of Hveragerði and Selfoss, the main service hub of the South Coast.